 In our study of Romans chapter six, we look at sanctification and the question of who is in control of your life.
 At the end of chapter five, Paul explained how we are made right with God through grace by faith.
 Now, he continues by explaining what it means to live like we are saved.

-Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
+Don't you know that those of us who have been immersed into the Messiah Yeshua have been immersed into his death?

-Baptism is talking about being identified with Christ.
-It was our sins that He took to the cross because He had none of His own.
-We are a part of His body and as such we died to sin just as He did.
+Baptism is talking about being identified with Yeshua Messiah.
+It was our sins that he took to the cross because he had none of his own.
+We are a part of his body and as such we died to sin just as he did.

-If we have been united with him like this in his death, we will certainly also be united with him in his resurrection.
+For if we have been united with him in a death like his, we will also be united with him in a resurrection like his.

-For we know that our old self was crucified with him so that the body of sin might be done away with, that we should no longer be slaves to sin - because anyone who has died has been freed from sin.
+We know that our old self was put to death on the execution-stake with him, so that the entire body of our sinful propensities might be destroyed, and we might no longer be enslaved to sin.
+For someone who has died has been cleared from sin.

-The penalty for sin was death and, since we were united with Christ in His death, that old self was made powerless.
+The penalty for sin was death and, since we were united with Yeshua Messiah in his death, that old self was made powerless.
 We are no longer controlled by the old nature of the flesh but are now freed to walk in the Spirit.

-This is the basis for the hope that we have in Christ.
-Because He was raised from the dead and so was declared to be the Son of God, we have confidence that we, too, will be raised to life.
+This is the basis for the hope that we have in Yeshua Messiah.
+Because he was raised from the dead and so was declared to be the son of God, we have confidence that we, too, will be raised to life.

-For we know that since Christ was raised from the dead, he cannot die again; death no longer has mastery over him.
+We know that the Messiah has been raised from the dead, never to die again; death has no authority over him.

 Death was the result of sin and man was never designed to die but was subject to the effects of wrong choices.
-Because Jesus was raised from the dead, sin and death were defeated and have no power anymore for those who are in Christ.
-That is a good reason for us to be fearless in our faith and our witnessing for Him.
+Because Yeshua was raised from the dead, sin and death were defeated and have no power anymore for those who are in him.
+That is a good reason for us to be fearless in our faith and our witnessing for him.
 What can anyone or anything do to us?
 They cannot even kill us because we are guaranteed to live forever with God.

-Christ died and rose again eliminating the penalty for sin for those that trust in Him.
+Yeshua Messiah died and rose again eliminating the penalty for sin for those that trust in him.
 His new life is our hope and the purpose is to please God.
-It is the same for us when we accept His gift of mercy and grace.
+It is the same for us when we accept is gift of mercy and grace.
 We are raised to a new life with a new purpose which is to glorify God.

-In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
+In the same way, consider yourselves to be dead to sin but alive for God, by your union with the Messiah Yeshua.

 We too are dead to the power of sin and its penalty.
 Sin does not have the power to control our lives anymore as we no longer live for self but for God.

-Therefore do not let sin reign in your mortal body so that you obey its evil desires.
+Therefore, do not let sin rule in your mortal bodies, so that it makes you obey its desires;

-When we let Jesus control our lives, He reigns in our lives instead of the sin.
+When we let Yeshua control our lives, he reigns in our lives instead of the sin.
 Although we will still commit some sins, we do not continually follow our own evil desires but instead follow the prompting of the Holy Spirit.

 All of our efforts and actions are either for good or for evil.
-Since we have been bought by Jesus Christ, we should serve Him and do the things that are right and good.
+Since we have been bought by Yeshua Messiah, we should serve him and do the things that are right and good.
 He has given us the power to do this through the Holy Spirit.
 In everything we do, we can ask the simple question of whether it is for wickedness or righteousness.
 If it is not for righteousness, then we should not be doing it because it does not glorify God.

-For sin shall not be your master, because you are not under law, but under grace.
+For sin will not have authority over you; because you are not under legalism but under grace.

-The Mosaic Law was given to control the old nature (flesh) but, when we come to faith in Jesus Christ, the old nature is done away with and we are a new creation.
+The Mosaic Law was given to control the old nature (flesh) but, when we come to faith in Yeshua Messiah, the old nature is done away with and we are a new creation.
 This new creation is not of the flesh but of the very Spirit of God and therefore the law is not needed to control something that is no more.
-Through the power of that Spirit, sin is not our master as we have the very Creator of the universe living and walking with us.
+Through the power of that Spirit, sin is not our master as we have the very creator of the universe living and walking with us.

-Don't you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey - whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
+Don't you know that if you present yourselves to someone as obedient slaves, then, of the one whom you are obeying, you are slaves - whether of sin, which leads to death, or of obedience, which leads to being made righteous?

-There are two forces at work in us which are the flesh (sinful nature) and Christ.
+There are two forces at work in us which are the flesh (sinful nature) and the Spirit.
 If you want to know where you are at in your walk with the Lord, you can ask yourself which one is in control.
 If you are constantly disobeying God and doing the same sinful things, then sin may have you in its grasp.
-You can unlock those chains which have you bound through confession and repentance through the power of the Holy Spirit (see overcoming addiction for more on this).
-Listening to God through that Spirit and obeying Him leads to a closer walk with the Lord (righteousness).
+You can unlock those chains which have you bound through confession and repentance through the power of the Holy Spirit.
+Listening to God through that Spirit and obeying him leads to a closer walk with the Lord (righteousness).

-As Paul says here, we all used to be slaves to sin but, after hearing the gospel of Jesus Christ, we were saved and sin no longer has a hold on our lives.
-Paul thanks God that they not only heard and accepted Jesus as Savior but also as their Lord and Master.
-That means that we serve Him (do as He says) and therefore are slaves to righteousness instead of sin.
+As Paul says here, we all used to be slaves to sin but, after hearing the gospel of Yeshua Messiah, we were saved and sin no longer has a hold on our lives.
+Paul thanks God that they not only heard and accepted Yeshua as savior but also as their lord and master.
+That means that we serve him (do as he says) and therefore are slaves to righteousness instead of sin.

 Paul reminds us that, when we were still slaves to sin, we gave it our all by chasing every kind of ungodliness.
 Just as we chased after the flesh, we are to chase after the things of holiness.
-In short, we should spend as much time and effort on things of God as we did on the things of the flesh before we came to Christ.
-This is also what Jesus was talking about when He spoke of the demons returning to the clean house (see Matthew 12:43-45).
+In short, we should spend as much time and effort on things of God as we did on the things of the flesh before we came to Yeshua Messiah.
+This is also what Yeshua was talking about when he spoke of the demons returning to the clean house (see Matthew 12:43-45).

-Now, Paul reminds us that we were set free from the power of sin by Jesus on the cross and now we serve God.
+Now, Paul reminds us that we were set free from the power of sin by Yeshua on the cross and now we serve God.
 We are in fact bondslaves which were slaves that had been set free but willingly submitted themselves to serving their masters.
-This leads to holiness which is being set apart for God and eternal life with Him.
+This leads to holiness which is being set apart for God and eternal life with him.

 We are now reminded of why we subject ourselves to God and that is the fact that we all were on the way to physical and spiritual death because of sin.
-That is all that sin has the power to provide in the end but, through the blood of Jesus Christ, we are saved and will live forever in the presence of God.
+That is all that sin has the power to provide in the end but, through the blood of Yeshua Messiah, we are saved and will live forever in the presence of God.